joemoose/dungeoneers.d20/docs/combat.md

 If attacking with two weapons, one in your main hand and one offhand, the offhand weapon functions as bonus damage.
 Roll damage for both and choose the best result.

+### Multiple Attackers.

+If multiple combatants attack the same target, roll damage for each attacker, but use only the best result.

 ### Blast

-Attacks with the *blast* quality affect all targets in the zone, rolling damage separately for each affected combatant.
+Attacks with the *blast* quality affect all targets in a zone, rolling damage separately for each affected combatant.
 Blast refers to anything from fireballs, massive sweeping onslaughts, or swarms of tiny creatures.
 If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number of targets affected.

 ## Defending